cmu-phil/tetrad-manual-rtd/docs/data.formats.md

 ---

-## 6. Legacy Lower-Triangular Format
+## 6. Lower-Triangular Format

-The lower-triangular matrix format is kept as a **legacy** option:
+The lower-triangular matrix format is kept as a legacy option:

 - All existing covariance and correlation files using the old lower-triangular convention
-  will continue to load without modification.
+  will continue to load without modification, provided the user selects the Lower Triangular option.
 - New users are encouraged to use the **square format**, which aligns with conventions in R and Python.
 - Internally, Tetrad treats both formats as representing the same symmetric matrix.